-armasm syntax directive GNU syntax directive Description ENTRY armlinkentry=location The ENTRY directive declares an entry point to a program. armclang does not provide an equivalent directive.
-Use armlinkentry=location to specify the entry point directly to the linker, rather than defining it in the assembly code.
+armasm syntax directive GNU syntax directive Description ENTRY armlinkentry=location The ENTRY directive declares an entry point in an armasm legacy assembler file. armclang does not provide an equivalent directive.
+Use either the armclang option -e or the armlink option entry=location to specify the initial entry point directly to the linker.
+If you need additional entry points in other objects, then use the armlink option keep=section_id to identify them.
+This option ensures the sections for the additional entry points are not removed by unused section elimination.
 END .end Marks the end of the assembly file.
 PRESERVE8 .eabi_attribute Tag ABI_align_preserved, 1 Emits a build attribute which guarantees that the functions in the file preserve 8-byte stack alignment.
 Note: For armasm syntax assembly language source files, even if you do not specify the PRESERVE8 directive, armasm automatically emits the build attribute if all functions in the file preserve 8-byte stack alignment.
 For GNU syntax assembly language source files, the armclang integrated assembler does not automatically emit this build attribute.
 Therefore you must manually inspect and ensure that all functions in your GNU syntax assembly language source file preserve 8-byte stack alignment and then manually add the directive to the file.